informatics-isi-edu/ermrest/user-doc/annotation.md

 - `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent foreign key of the table.
 The value of the external entity referenced by the foreign key SHOULD be presented, possibly with representation guided by other annotations or heuristics.
 If the foreginkey is representing an inbound relationship with the current table, it SHOULD be presented in a tabular format since it can represent multiple rows of data.
 - `{ "source": ` _sourceentry_ `}`:  Defines a pseudo-column based on the given _sourceentry_.
 For detailed explanation and examples please refer to [here](https://github.com/informatics-isi-edu/ermrestjs/wiki/Pseudo-Column-Logic-&-Heuristics#examples).
 Other optional attributes that this JSON document can have are:
   - `markdown_name`: The markdown to use in place of the default heuristics for title of column.
+  - `comment`: The tooltip to be used in place of the default heuristics for the column.
   - `entity`: If the _sourceentry_ can be treated as entity (the source column is key of the table), setting this attribute to `false` will force the scalar mode.
+  - `aggregate`: The aggregate function that should be used for getting an aggregated result.
+The available aggregate functions are `min`, `max`, `cnt`, `cnt_d`, and `array`.
+    - `min` and `max` are only applicable in scalar mode.
+    - `array` will return ALL the values including duplicates associated with the specified columns.
+For data types that are sortable (e.g integer, text), the values will be sorted alphabetically or numerically.
+Otherwise, it displays values in the order that it receives from ERMrest.
+There is no paging mechanism to limit what's shown in the aggregate column, therefore please USE WITH CARE as it can incur performance overhead and ugly presentation.

 Supported _sourceentry_ pattern:
 - _columnname_: : A string literal. _columnname_ identifies a constituent column of the table.